Contact Us | Search

 Project team members create compost for experimentation (photo courtesy of Dr. Nkengafac).The team installs and calibrates lab equipment (photo courtesy of Dr. Nkengafac).

-Using the compost and biochar, some greenhouse studies were carried out.
-These greenhouse experiments were carried out in order to determine the influence of compost and biochar on growth of cocoa plantlets, induced resistance against P. megakarya using detached leaf assay, and microbial populations and activities associated with disease suppression in the substrates.
+Using the compost and biochar, greenhouse studies were also carried out.
+These greenhouse experiments aimed to determine the influence of compost and biochar on cocoa plantlets growth, induced resistance against P. megakarya using detached leaf assay, and microbial populations and activities associated with disease suppression in the substrates.
 The results showed that compost and biochar induced some resistance against P. megakarya.
-Biochar and manure were used to germinate some traditional African Leafy vegetable seeds as well as to grow the seedlings.
-These vegetables were; okra, jute mallow, night shade and Amaranthus.
-The compost and manure were used in varying concentrations.
+The team also germinated traditional African Leafy vegetable seeds as well as to grow the seedlings using varying concentrations of compost.
 Results showed that mixing the soil media with biochar or compost manure improved seed germination compared to the control.
-The seedlings were latter transplanted into beds with different levels of biochar, compost and inorganic fertilizer applications.
-Results from this study showed some improvement in marketable vegetable production with supplementation.
+The seedlings were latter transplanted into beds with different levels of biochar, compost and inorganic fertilizer applications which showed some improvement in marketable vegetable production with supplementation.

 PEER Cycle 3 Grant Recipients